ishswar/katacoda-scenarios/cka-csr-usr/step3.md

-Create a john Certificates (Private and Public certs)
+Create a john's Certificates (Private and Public certs)

 ## Create certificate for John